 The urban growth analysis shows the historical pattern of urban settlement, growth, and development of the Region since 1850 for selected points in time.
 Areas identified as urban under this time series analysis include areas of the Region where residential structures or other buildings have been constructed in relatively compact groups, thereby indicating a concentration of residential, commercial, industrial, governmental, institutional, or other urban land uses.
-In addition, the identified urban areas encompass certain The Commission land use inventory places all land and water areas of the Region into one of 65 discrete land use categories, which provides a basis for analyzing land use.
+In addition, the identified urban areas encompass certain open space lands such as urban parks and small areas being preserved for resource conservation purposes within the urban areas.8